 Oster Model 10 Review: Final verdict

 My personal preference is the Oster Classic 76.
 The truth is, though, that the Model 10 is a more approachable version of the purely professional Oster king.

 It’s also a bit more pro than the Fast Feed which lies in the middle between casual and barber-grade.
 Oster Model 10 clippers are your gateway to Oster’s finest.

 You’ll get intense action, impeccable cuts and a manly vintage design in the spirit of America’s best.

 Sure, this fellow leans on the expensive side just like the 76.
 However, you pay for quality.
-And in the case of Oster hair clippers quality, you know you’re making an investment for at least few years ahead.
-It’s worth it.
+And in the case of Oster hair clippers quality, you know you’re making an investment for at least few years ahead and this Oster Model 10 review says it’s worth it.